Requirements - Clinical Studies

 Mask fitting is required every two years.

-Proof of Mask Fitting (card) or in cases where no proof was provided, please complete and upload this PDF icon mask_fit_attestation_form.pdf
+Upload the proof of Mask-fitting (card) or in cases where no proof was provided, please complete and upload the PDF icon mask_fit_attestation_form.pdf

 Declaration of blood-borne infection(s)